‘It’s about time’: Lawmakers renew push to make daylight saving time permanent - NewsBreak

 “We want to protect sunshine,” Tuberville said.
 “We want an hour more for kids, farmers, people that want to stay outside work in the yard.
 I think people deserve that.”

 Advocates argue the extra hour of light at the end of the day could boost economic activity, improve people’s moods, and increase exercise.
-How to find out which airlines seat families together for free
+Why is Alabama springing forward one hour for daylight saving time?

 “It’ll clearly be healthier for Americans, so we need to get it done,” Scott said.